Duraludon Guide: Builds and Best Items | Pokemon UNITE

 Cooldown: 2.5s

 Has the user shove opposing Pokemon and move itself backward a short distance.
-After, the user's next basic attack becomes a boosted attack.
+Afterward, the user's next basic attack becomes a boosted attack.
 A maximum of two uses can be kept in reserve for this move.
-This move deals additional damage to opposing Pokemon when it hits.

 Stealth Rock ImageStealth Rock